 There are a lot of compelling reasons why you should live in Summit County.
 Here are just a few of Summit County’s national superlatives:

-- It is home to the lowest unemployment rate in the entire country
+- Home to the lowest unemployment rate in the entire country

-- It is the most active county in the nation
+- The most active county in the nation

 - It has the highest life expectancy in the country